STARCHITECT001/freecodecamp-projects-resposive-web-design/README.md

-This repository contains my completed projects from the freeCodeCamp curriculum.
-Each project demonstrates my understanding of specific web development concepts and technologies as I progress through the certification programs.
+This repository contains my portfolio of responsive web design projects developed while completing the FreeCodeCamp curriculum.

-   THE CURRICULM INCLUDES:

-        A. Responsive Web Design
-        B. JavaScript Algorithms and Data Structures
-        C. Front End Development Libraries
-        D. Data Visualization
-        E. Back End Development and APIs

-A.RESPONSIVE WEB DESIGN.

-This section includes projects that focus on creating visually appealing and responsive web pages using HTML and CSS.
+These projects focus on creating visually appealing and responsive web pages using HTML and CSS.

     1. Cat Photo App: A beginner-friendly project to practice HTML basics.
     2. Cafe Menu: A beginner-friendly project to practice CSS basics.